MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 You can switch to a remote compute context to shift script execution to a different server or platform.
 For example, you might want to bring calculations and analysis to where the data resides on a database platform, such as SQL Server, or on the Hadoop Distributed File System (HDFS) using Spark or MapReduce as the processing layer.

+You can create multiple compute context objects and switch between them easily.
+You can also modify existing compute context objects, for example, to add new computers as they come online.

+The principal compute contexts are the following:

+- `RxLocalSeq`: the default compute context.
+This compute context is available on all platforms.

+- `RxHadoopMR`: the compute context used to distribute computations on a Hadoop MapReduce cluster.
+This compute context can be used on a node (including an edge node) of a Cloudera or Hortonworks cluster with a RHEL operating system, or a client with an SSH connection to such a cluster.
+For details on creating and using `RxHadoopMR` compute contexts, see the [How to use RevoScaleR with Hadoop](how-to-revoscaler-hadoop.md).

+- `RxSpark`: the compute context used to distribute computations on a Hadoop Spark cluster.
+For more information, see the [How to use RevoScaleR with Spark](how-to-revoscaler-spark.md).

+The `RxInSqlServer` compute context is a special case in that it runs computations in-database, but it runs on only a single database node, so the computation is parallel, but not distributed.
+For details on creating and using `RxInSqlServer` compute contexts, see the [Introducing Machine Learning with SQL Server](concept-what-is-sql-server-r-services.md).

 ## Prerequisites

 For Python, the compute context must be Spark 2.0-2.4 on HDFS.